 Hand Sanitizer Warnings and Recalls

-Avoid hand sanitizer that contain methanol – a toxic type of wood alcohol.
-Methanol should not be applied to skin.
+Avoid hand sanitizers that contain 1-propanol and methanol (a toxic type of wood alcohol).
+Methanol and 1-propanol should not be applied to skin.
 Several toxic hand sanitizers are now on the market to meet the demand caused by the new coronavirus.
 The Food and Drug Administration (FDA) has issued a warning about several brands of harmful hand sanitizers.
-Some products have been found to contain methanol but are labeled ethanol.
+Some products have been found to contain methanol and 1-propanol but are labeled ethanol.
 Some products are under recall from the manufacturing companies.
 The FDA website has a warning list of hand sanitizers to avoid.

 Methanol can cause symptoms that can include nausea, vomiting, headache, blurred vision, seizures.
+1-propanol can cause confusion, decreased consciousness and slowed breathing or pulse.
 If you use a hand sanitizer and have symptoms like these, get medical help right away.
 Then report the reaction to the FDA.

 Other Safety Tips for Hand Sanitizer Use